amanrudra01/face_recognition_using_firebase/README.md

 # Face Recognition using Firebase

-A Python-based face recognition system integrated with Google Firebase for storing user data and attendance.
-This project encodes face images, recognizes individuals in real-time via webcam, and updates Firebase with attendance logs and user details.
+A Python-based face recognition system integrated with Google Firebase for storing user data.
+This project encodes face images, recognizes individuals in real-time via webcam, and interacts with Firebase to manage user profiles.
 ---
 ## 🔧 Features